LongitudeTZ Command-line Interface Specification

 lon-tz --tzname=Eastxx

 There are some peculiarities.
 West00 is an alias for and equal to East00.
-Likewise, Lon000W is and alias for and equal to Lon000E.
+Likewise, West0000 is and alias for and equal to East0000.
 On the other extreme, the Date Line at 180 degrees longitude makes for half-wide time zones either side of it.
 For hour-based time zones, East12 and West12 are half-hour wide time zones.
-For degree-based time zones, Lon180E and Lon180W are half-degree-wide time zones.
+For narrow (15 minute clock) time zones, East1200 and West1200 are 1.875 degree (half of 3.75 degrees for 15 minutes time) wide time zones.

 lon-tz --longitude=xxx.xxx